Skip to content

 KL730End2EndTutorialYoloV7

-This example provdes how to run the example model generated from end to end model convert tutorial.
-To see the pidnet model conversion tutorial, check Create your own model - yoloV7
+This example provides how to run the example model generated from end to end model convert tutorial.
+To see the yolov7 model conversion tutorial, check Create your own model - yolov7.

 Info

-For easier demo, we some extract postprocess from original yolov7 repository to this example code.
+For an easier demo, we have extracted some post-processing code from the original yolov7 repository and included it in this example code.

 [root@kneo-pi plus_python]# python KL730End2EndTutorialYoloV7.py